Charles E W Bean, Diaries, AWM38 3DRL 606/274/1 - 1918 - 1941 - Part 6

 machine guns.
 When close enough to assault this

 stronghold, Lieut.
-MeCarthy had only three men
+McCarthy had only three men

-including himself available; to carry on the fight.
+including himself available to carry on the fight.

 Accompanied by a runner he rushed over the top and